 Forget fifteen minutes of fame, for Logan Paul it only took six seconds.

 The former Vine star, now a YouTuber, boxer, and podcaster extraordinaire, is no stranger to a publicity stunt.
-When he launched his sports energy drink, ‘PRIME’, earlier in the year, the Youtuber explored quite the range of promotional strategies - filming a monkey appearing to steal the drink, pretending to be a castaway in need of quenching their thirst (replete with Momoa-esque facial hair), even catapulting his mate off a helicopter whilst they bellowed ‘Drink PRIME!’ into the winds.
+When he launched his sports energy drink, ‘PRIME’, earlier in the year, the Youtuber explored quite a range of promotional strategies - filming a monkey appearing to steal the drink, pretending to be a castaway in need of quenching their thirst (replete with Momoa-esque facial hair), even catapulting his mate off a helicopter whilst they bellowed ‘Drink PRIME!’ into the winds.

 When Logan approached Sent into Space with a new project we were keen to see what kind of launch we’d have on our hands.